SteveVitali/react-form-generator/README.md

 Generate, validate, and parse React forms based on arbitrary JSON schemas.

+### Installation
+Install with `bower install react-form-generator`

+Or download from this repo and use globally (FormGenerator) or with RequireJS

 ### Demo
 To run the demo app, navigate to the `/demo` directory and run: